ibell/coolprop/Readme.txt

 Changelog:

+2.2.5 (revision 199)
+P,h and p,s as inputs solve for almost all fluids under almost all conditions Octave modules for 3.6.1 and 3.6.2 now build and run properly for VS build on Windows Builds properly on Linux now
+Bugfixes:
+    REFPROP.cpp bug with mixtures (r195)
+    fixes around critical point (r198)
+    Ancillaries for R134a updated in the vicinity of critical point

 2.2.4 (revision 192)
 Does not die if pseudo-pure T,P are in the two-phase region Fixed bug with dewpoint as an input for dewpoints below 0C